 Liver Disease Treatment Recipes

 Vegetable juices and detox recipes are a great way to cleanse the liver and reduce inflammation.
-Zeolite and Blue Green Algae are a great way to start detoxing heavy metals.
+LivMagic are a great way to start improving toxicity and a fatty liver.
 The 23 environmental metals that are considered “heavy metals” can lead to liver damage, among other dangerous conditions.
 By ridding the body of these toxic metals, you allow your organs to heal and function properly.

 If you’re looking to add turmeric into your diet to reduce swelling and treat the digestive system, try a Turmeric Tea Recipe; it’s creamy, sweet and highly anti-inflammatory.